juju/docs/src/en/models.md

 ^# View status

-   Use the `juju status` command to view the status a model:
+   Use the `juju status` command to view the status of a model:

    `juju status [options] [filter pattern ...]`